WebReflection/common-js/README.md

   * **Is there a CDN I can use to test?**
     There is always one for npm modules. [https://unpkg.com/common-js@latest](https://unpkg.com/common-js@latest) would do.
   * **Is this using eval?**
     No, it's using `Function`, which is not the same, and it does exactly what a script loading your code would do.
-Actually, it does something more.
+Actually, it does something better.
 It makes the module run on strict by default and it avoids global scope pollution, like a proper module system.